dmurph/agents/investigation_doc_template.md

 - **Tracking Bug:** {Link to bug, e.g., crbug.com/123456}
 - **Design Doc:** {Link to Design Doc, if one exists}

+{

+**Purpose of an Investigation Document**: An investigation document is a record of the research and exploration of a specific problem or area of the codebase.
+It gathers facts, and does not make explicit proposals design decisions.

+Common investigation subjects:
+- Is there dead code, or newly dead code with changes?
+- How do we build this code?
+What targets include it?
+- Are there existing tests that test this code, and which targets they are in (e.g. how to build & run these tests)?
+- What platforms will be running this code?

+Common caveats:
+- Some files, like fieldtrial_testing_config.json, histograms.xml, and enums.xml
+  are extremely large.
+Very large files should be called out as such.

+}

 ## Subject

 {A brief description of the subject of this investigation.
 Bullet points